 Adding Molly Fish to Your Aquarium Hobby

-Mollies are a great fish choice for beginners through experienced aquarium owners.
-They're colorful, easy to care for and breeding them can be a fascinating addition to your hobby.
+Mollies are a great fish choice for beginners interested in the fish birthing process.
+They're colorful and easy to care for, and breeding them can be a fascinating addition to your hobby.
 As long as you care properly for pregnant mothers and keep the baby fry safe, you can enjoy breeding and caring for this gentle fish.